TalhaManzoorAwan/auth-boilerplate/README.md

 #### Same case for other social website.

-We are getting email from both facebook and google till now ,not from twitter and likedin , if any website is not returning email,in that case we are getting it from user on Boarding-page.
+We are getting email from both facebook and google till now ,not from twitter and likedin , if any website is not returning email,in that case we can get it from user on a boarding-page.

 #### Install and run Mongodb , Node, and NPM (Use your own mongo db link in server.JS)